lululxvi/deepxde/docs/demos/reaction.inverse.rst

-Inverse problem for the diffusion equation
+Inverse problem for the diffusion-reaction system
 ================

 Problem setup